SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/ImbraArcTulia.md

 - Imbra meets Rai | Rai encourages Imbra to stop her attacks, though Imbra ignores him.
 Imbra is irritated by him.
 Rai begins to intercept her on her way to attack cities.
 - Rai and Imbra fight, with Rai managing to subdue her over the Ocean due to his superiority with Deluge.
 - Rai and Imbra fight again, this time on land.
 Though Rai seems to be less occupied with the fight, turning it into more of a dance.
 This enrages and humiliates Imbra.
-- Rai and Arete meet again, but this time they talk instead of fight.
+- Rai and Imbra meet again, but this time they talk instead of fight.
 He seems to get through to her with a specific question: "Do you think your parents would approve of this?"
 She begins to doubt and question Terkou's leadership, looking back on all the damage she's caused.
 - Imbra introduces Rai to Adva.
 - Despite Rai's words, Imbra continues to attack cities, though on a lower scale.
 - Kael continues to appear to her in dreams, causing her to wake up in weeping frenzies.